-- K3 5th: Khaki pants, shorts or skirts, blue polo shirt and appropriate closed-toed shoes. - 6th 12th: Khaki or CCA blue pants skirts, polo shirts according to grade level and appropriate closed-toed shoes. - Skirts must be no more than 1" above the knee. - All girls are to keep their hair neat and well groomed. - Jewelry should be modest and inconspicuous. - K3 5th grade may not use makeup at school.
+- K3 6th: Khaki pants, CCA blue pants, khaki shorts or skirts, blue polo shirt and appropriate closed-toed shoes. - 7th 12th: Khaki or CCA blue pants, skirts, polo shirts according to grade level and appropriate closed-toed shoes. - Skirts must be no more than 1" above the knee. - All girls are to keep their hair neat and well groomed. - Jewelry should be modest and inconspicuous. - K3 6th grade may not use makeup at school.